Y’all this is bad. Like palazzo pants in 2000’s bad.

 Clicking “Publish” is just the beginning.
 Content needs to be spread on every social media platform your business has.
 Use hashtags to remind followers to expect content on a certain day of the week, share content on social media networks that have similar services, be a part of Facebook groups with certain visions, etc. Writing the content is half the battle, sharing is what pulls people to your site.

 So how many of these sins are you guilty of?
-I bet you thought passing this task onto your secretary was the right idea, but content writers aren’t another “fast money” job.
+I bet you thought about passing this task onto your secretary was the right idea, but content writers aren’t another “fast money” job.
 Writers are qualified to bring potential clients to your site by formatting content, using the right wording, targeting specific audiences, creating infographics, and sharing on the right social media platforms.

 Go look at your website as a visitor, do you think someone would rather wear palazzo pants than read the lengthy content covering your website?